Ircama/epson_print_conf/README.md

 pyinstaller --onefile ui.py --name epson_print_conf --hidden-import babel.numbers --windowed
 ```

 A file named *gui.py* is also included (similar to *ui.py*), which automatically loads a previously created configuration file that has to be named *printer_conf.pickle*, merging it with the program configuration.
+(See below the *parse_devices.py* utility.)
 To build the executable program with this file instead of the default *ui.py*, run the following command:

 ```bash
 pip install pyinstaller  # if not yet installed